Ottoman Buying Guide

 You may laugh when you read the word “chottoman,” but we assure you it is a real thing.
 A chottoman is a push-back chair and ottoman set.
 They're perfect if you're looking for something that matches with a recliner feel.

 Choose the size and shape of ottoman that fits your space best.
-Whether you want a square, rectangle, or round ottoman, choose a shape that works well with the area.
+Whether you want a square, rectangle, oval, hexagonal, or round ottoman, choose a shape that works well with the area.
 Think about the furniture's purpose as well.
 Do you want it to act as extra seating or storage?
 Do you want it simply to rest your feet?
 Do you need large or small?
 Evaluate the space and pick something that will work for you and your home.
+Style plays a key role as well.
+Finding the perfect style ottoman that fits your home and taste should be a priority.
+Here are some incredible style options: contemporary, traditional, transitional, rustic, and cottage.